-- 3.8 Home-based Education students may participate in extracurricular activities providing: - 3.8.1 Home-based students participate as part of the school in their attendance area. - 3.8.2 Travel costs are born by the parent. - 3.8.3 Participation is limited to availability of space on teams and clubs.
-Opportunities to participate will only be granted if there are positions open positions on teams of clubs will be filled first by students attending the school as regular students. - 3.8.4 Participation in any co-curricular or extracurricular activity can be ended at the discretion of the school principal. - 3.8.5 Students in Grades 9 12 are subject to the rules and regulations of the SHSAA.
+- 3.2 The school division will provide a standardized test once each school year for a home-based learner if it is requested by the home-based educator.
+The school division will provide the home-based educator with the results of the standardized test and an interpretation of the results. - 3.3 Instructional resources may be borrowed by home-based educators from the Teacher Resource Centre and from the school library of the home-based educator's community or neighbourhood school pursuant to borrowing and usage policy of these libraries; - 3.4 Textbooks surplus to the school program may be borrowed from the home-based educator's community or neighbourhood school; - 3.5 Driver training for high school aged students will be made available upon application; - 3.6 Home-based Education students may participate in extracurricular activities providing: - 3.6.1 Home-based students participate as part of the school in their attendance area. - 3.6.2 Travel costs are born by the parent. - 3.6.3 Participation is limited to availability of space on teams and clubs.
+Opportunities to participate will only be granted if there are positions open positions on teams of clubs will be filled first by students attending the school as regular students. - 3.6.4 Participation in any co-curricular or extracurricular activity can be ended at the discretion of the school principal. - 3.7.4 Students in Grades 9 12 are subject to the rules and regulations of the SHSAA.